Itiviti/gradle-msbuild-plugin/README.md

 # License

-All these plugins are licensed under the [Creative Commons — CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license with no warranty (expressed or implied) for any purpose.
+All these plugins are licensed under the [Creative Commons ï¿½ CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license with no warranty (expressed or implied) for any purpose.